Delulu-cmd/My-Project/README.md

 ├── index.html         # Main HTML page
 ├── styles.css         # Stylesheet for layout and design
 ├── script.js          # JavaScript logic for calculations

+---

-✅ Features
+## ✅ Features

-Calculate percentages quickly and accurately
+- Calculate percentages quickly and accurately

-Clean, responsive UI
+- Clean, responsive UI

-No dependencies — just open and use
+- No dependencies — just open and use

+---

-📄 License
+## 📄 License

 This project is licensed under the MIT License — feel free to use, modify, and share!

+---

-🙋‍♀️ Contributing
+## 🙋‍♀️ Contributing

 Got an idea to improve this tool?
 Found a bug?
 Feel free to fork the repository and submit a pull request.
 Contributions are always welcome and appreciated!

-✨ Live Demo (optional)
-If you deploy it online (e.g., GitHub Pages, Vercel, or Netlify), you can add a live link here.
+---

 Thanks for checking out Percentage Calculator! 🙌